-Some of the devices/ features that enable reference speakers to produce flat response are EQ setting, microphone pre-amps, and built-in mixers.
+Some of the devices/ features that enable reference speakers to produce flat responses are EQ settings, microphone pre-amps, and built-in mixers.

 This means reference speakers use advanced software that ensures all your songs translate consistently across a wide variety of platforms.

-Most modern reference speakers are bi-amplified, meaning each of them to have two amps.
+Most modern reference speakers are bi-amplified, meaning each of them has two amps.

-They also come with the woofer (mid and low frequencies) and tweeter (high frequency).
+They also come with a woofer (mid and low frequencies) and a tweeter (high frequency).
 If you choose the right reference speaker, each of the speakers will have its own amplifiers.

 However, since reference speakers are magnetically shielded, your devices will not experience this issue type of distortion.